Spanish Engineering Intern Innovates Mountain Bikes Designs

 Ferran: “It is definitely an experience you will never forget.
 This opportunity will also help when looking for a new job after graduation by having the experience of living and working abroad for a certain period of time.
 It certainly has been very beneficial for me!”

-Fatima Rodriguez is the Communications and Recruitment Coordinator for Career Training USA.
+Fatima Rodriguez was the Communications and Recruitment Coordinator for Career Training USA.
 She graduated with a B.S. in Hotel Administration from Cornell University and also participated in a study abroad program called Semester at Sea, where she lived on a ship for 4 months, took classes, and traveled around the world.
 Ever since then, she has continued to follow her passion by traveling and helping individuals to experience the world abroad through her position within the Career Training program.